wp-plugins/icono-pure-css-icons/readme.txt

 Icono is an icon pack that needs no external resources.
 Every tag can be an icon made with **pure CSS** by giving it the appropriate class.
 Just add iconos classes to any type of elements that support the psuedo-element.

+Icono was created and is maintained by [Saeed Alipoor](https://github.com/saeedalipoor)

 = Shortcode =